proto-studio/protovalidate/README.md

 This package follows conventional Go versioning.
 Any version up to version 1.0.0 is considered "unstable" and the API may change.

-We put a lot of thought into the design of this library and don't expect there to be any breaking changes.
+We put a lot of thought into the design of this library and don't expect there to be many breaking changes.
 You are free to use this library in a production setting.
 However, keep an eye on the release notes as it will be rapidly changing.

 ## Usage